pbrown74/etpa/README.txt

   ./mvnw clean install
   ./mvnw clean install -DskipTests

-To run the app in Docker:
+To start/stop the app in Docker:
       docker build -t etpa-0.0.1 .
       docker compose up
           -- now the service is running on localhost:9999 and you can use postman test cases (included in resources/) or use Swagger to test

+      docker stop etpa-mysql-1
+      docker stop etpa-etpa-1

 The main endpoints:
   http://localhost:9999/etpa/fractions